BLT-blueskytech/Tests-Jan-2025/README.md

 Below are the tests for open positions at Blsky.tech this January.
 Terms are:

-* Open positions are front-end, back-end, and full-stack (web)
+* Open positions are front-end, back-end, mobile, and full-stack (web)
 * The positions are 4 months contract, with considerations of longer employment upon end of contract
 * By default this is a remote position, but will strongly consider candidates who can come on site maximum 2 days a week to our site at Tangerang Selatan.